Cyclic Analytic 2-isometry of Finite Rank and Cauchy Dual Subnormality Problem: Proof of the main result

 \subsection{Reproducing kernel of $D(\mu)$}

 As mentioned earlier, the space $D(\mu)$ is equipped with reproducing kernel.
 In this section, we take up the task of computing the reproducing kernel for the space $D(\mu)$ where $\mu$ is the regular, positive, Borel measure on the unit circle $\mathbb{T}$ supported on the points $\{1,i\}$.
 The technique used in obtaining the reproducing kernel heavily relies on the work of Costara \cite{costara2016}.
-The computation has been included in the following theorem:\\
+Thus, for a ready reference, we briefly outline the work carried out in \cite{costara2016} and state the results that are used in the sequel.\\ Given $n\in \mathbb{N}$.
+Let $c_1,c_2,\dots,c_n$ be strictly positive real numbers and $\zeta_1,\zeta_2,\dots,\zeta_n$ be pairwise distinct points on the unit circle $\mathbb{T}$.
+Consider the positive Borel measure $\mu=\sum_{j=1}^{n}c_j\delta_{\zeta_j}$ on $\mathbb{T}$, where $\delta_{\zeta_j}$ denotes the Dirac delta measure supported at $\zeta_j$.\\ As an application of Riesz-Fejer theorem, it has been observed in \cite{costara2016} that there exist $\alpha_1,\alpha_2,\dots,\alpha_n \in \mathbb{C}\setminus\overline{\mathbb{D}}$ and $d>0$ such that the following equation holds:

+Here we state the expressions for reproducing kernels of two subspaces of $H^2$ obtained in \cite[Theorem 3.1, 4.4]{costara2016}: \begin{enumerate} \item The reproducing kernel for $O_\mu H^2$ is given by